codelikeagirlau/intro-to-devops/3-1-ASG.md

 We'll then set your Launch Configuration details.
 Name your Launch Config *myname-launchconfig*.

-![Image][3-1-3-iamrole]

-Note that this IAM role only allows read-only access to the contents of the S3 bucket you've placed your Wordpress package in - and nothing else.

 ### 4.)
 Set Advanced Details

 In the same panel, click on *Advanced Details*.
 In the *User Data* field, paste the following in: